sger/RustBooks/README.md

 Machine Learning in Rust has been neglected for quite some time by the community.
 With many disparate crates scattered through the cosmos, this book is an attempt at unifying all the information and usages that are out there and kind of shake the community into action.
 Data is the new frontier and Rust has to be a part of that.

 After reading Practical Machine Learning with Rust, you will have a solid understanding of creating high computation libraries using Rust.
-Armed with the knowledge of this amazing language, you will be able to create applications that are more performant, memory safe, and less resource heavy.
+Armed with the knowledge of this amazing language, you will be able to create applications that are more performant, memory safe, and less resource-heavy.

 **Advanced Books**